 The study highlights a number of areas where sales operations still struggles with existing infrastructure and processes.
-For example, organizations with a formal or structured approach to forecasting had significantly higher win rates (62.5%) than those organizations with a subjective or casual approach (49.9%).
+For example, organisations with a formal or structured approach to forecasting had significantly higher win rates (62.5%) than those organisations with a subjective or casual approach (49.9%).
 Yet, almost half (45.7%) of respondents to the study said they use a subjective or casual approach.

 The study also provides an explanation for why the modest rise in CRM adoption rates seen since 2013 hasn’t resulted in significant performance improvements.
-In organizations with a high rate of adoption (>75%), those with a formal or dynamic sales process out-performed organizations with only a random or informal sales process by 14.9% in win rates and 19.3% in quota attainment.
+In organisations with a high rate of adoption (>75%), those with a formal or dynamic sale process out-performed organizations with only a random or informal sales process by 14.9% in win rates and 19.3% in quota attainment.

-“In many organizations, sales operations owns sales process definition, so this is an area where sales operations can take on a leadership role and quickly make a huge impact,” said Lunsford.
+“In many organisations, sales operations own sales process definition, so this is an area where sales operations can take on a leadership role and quickly make a huge impact,” said Lunsford.
 “By ensuring formal sales processes are codified in CRM, sales operations can drive higher adoption rates, increase the impact of CRM on efficiency and effectiveness, and improve tactical tasks such as forecasting.”

 CRM wasn’t the only technology area where sales operations had yet to live up to its potential.
 Respondents to the study were using, on average, ten different sales tools and were preparing to deploy at least four more.
 Yet, despite this explosion in sales tool investments, only four of the tools named had adoption rates of greater than 50%.
 The study also found that sales operations had yet to accept the mantle of leadership when it came to identifying new technologies, such as AI-augmented selling tools.